Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

   and make Limnoria all that more attractive for other users so they will want to write their plugins for Limnoria as well.

-* Read, read, read all the documentation.

-* And of course, have fun writing your plugins.
+* And of course, have fun!